Frequently Asked Questions

 The survey is typically conducted by a qualified asbestos consultant or surveyor who will visually inspect the building and collect samples of suspected ACMs for laboratory analysis.
 The survey may include the following steps:

-Pre-Survey Assessment: The surveyor will review the building’s history and documentation to identify any potential asbestos-containing materials, including construction materials, insulation, flooring, and ceiling tiles.
+- Pre-Survey Assessment: The surveyor will review the building’s history and documentation to identify any potential asbestos-containing materials, including construction materials, insulation, flooring, and ceiling tiles.

-Visual Inspection: The surveyor will conduct a visual inspection of the building, including all accessible areas, to identify potential ACMs.
+- Visual Inspection: The surveyor will conduct a visual inspection of the building, including all accessible areas, to identify potential ACMs.

-Sample Collection: The surveyor will collect samples of suspected ACMs using a range of techniques, such as bulk sampling, air sampling, or dust sampling.
+- Sample Collection: The surveyor will collect samples of suspected ACMs using a range of techniques, such as bulk sampling, air sampling, or dust sampling.

-Laboratory Analysis: The collected samples are sent to an accredited laboratory for analysis to confirm the presence of asbestos fibers and determine the type and concentration of asbestos.
+- Laboratory Analysis: The collected samples are sent to an accredited laboratory for analysis to confirm the presence of asbestos fibers and determine the type and concentration of asbestos.

-Report and management plan: The surveyor will prepare a detailed report of the survey findings and develop a management plan to control or remove the asbestos-containing materials safely, according to relevant regulations and guidelines.
+- Report and Management Plan: The surveyor will prepare a detailed report of the survey findings and develop a management plan to control or remove the asbestos-containing materials safely, according to relevant regulations and guidelines.

 Overall, an asbestos survey is an essential step in managing the risks associated with asbestos exposure and ensuring the safety of occupants and workers in a building.